 Doctor of Philosophy Degree

-The Doctor of Philosophy (PhD) degree focuses on research and prepares you for a career in university-level teaching and research.
+The Doctor of Philosophy (PhD) degree focuses on research and prepares you for a career in university-level teaching, research, and industry.
 The EHS Department offers two doctoral programs:

 PhD Environmental Health Sciences